wavemaker/docs/website/blog/2025-06-30-edge-to-edge-apps.md

 ## Page-Level Customisation for Scroll Behaviour & Status Bar Style

-While app-level configurations work well for most scenarios, there are cases where you might want **different behaviours on specific screens**.
-To support this flexibility, we've introduced **two new props** for the **Page widget** in mobile apps:
+While app-level configurations work well for most scenarios, there are cases where you might want different behaviours on specific screens.
+To support this flexibility, we've introduced two new props for the Page widget in mobile apps:

 ### 1. ScrollBehaviour (Page-Level Scroll Configuration)

-This works exactly like the app-level scroll behaviour setting, but with **higher precedence**.
+This works exactly like the app-level scroll behaviour setting, but with higher precedence.

 For example:
-* If the app-level configuration is set to **"Hide Top Nav"**
+* If the app-level configuration is set to "Hide Top Nav"
-* But a specific page (say, DemoPage) is set to **"None"**
+* But a specific page (say, DemoPage) is set to "None"
-* Then: all pages will hide the top navbar on scroll **except** DemoPage, which will have **no scroll effect** on navbars.
+* Then: all pages will hide the top navbar on scroll except DemoPage, which will have no scroll effect on navbars.

-This allows you to fine-tune navigation dynamics **per screen**—ideal for pages that require a different layout experience.
+This allows you to fine-tune navigation dynamics per screen—ideal for pages that require a different layout experience.

 ### 2. barStyle (Android Status Bar Text/Icon Color)

-This prop controls the color of the **status bar content** (text and icons), ensuring it matches the visual theme of your page.
+This prop controls the color of the status bar content (text and icons), ensuring it matches the visual theme of your page.

-* Use "light-content" for **light text on dark backgrounds**
+* Use "light-content" for light text on dark backgrounds
-* Use "dark-content" for **dark text on light backgrounds**
+* Use "dark-content" for dark text on light backgrounds

-This is particularly useful on Android, where the system **does not automatically adjust** the status bar style based on background color (unlike iOS).
+This is particularly useful on Android, where the system does not automatically adjust the status bar style based on background color (unlike iOS).

 :::note
 This prop is Android-only. iOS handles status bar appearance automatically based on screen background and theme.